AbstractSDK/abstract/framework/docs/src/4_get_started/2_installation.md

 Once the script is complete, you will find the newly generated code under `typescript/src`, and it's structured as
 follows:

-- `index.ts`: The index file bundles and exports all the functionalities from the generated files (Template.types, Template.client, Template.message-composer, Template.msg-builder) under a single namespace called contracts, making it easier to access the various functionalities encapsulated in the other files.
+- `index.ts`: Index file bundles and exports all the functionalities from the generated files (Template.types, Template.client, Template.message-composer, Template.msg-builder) under a single namespace called contracts, making it easier to access the various functionalities encapsulated in the other files.
-- `Template.client.ts`: The client file contains classes for creating client instances to query and interact with a blockchain module.
+- `Template.client.ts`: Client file contains classes for creating client instances to query and interact with a blockchain module.
 These client instances can be used to retrieve module configurations or to connect a signing client for transaction functionalities.
-- `Template.message-composer.ts`: This file aids in crafting messages necessary for interacting with a specific blockchain contract, particularly for updating configurations.
+- `Template.message-composer.ts`: Aids in crafting messages necessary for interacting with a specific blockchain contract, particularly for updating configurations.
 It contains a class that generates message objects that can be sent to the blockchain for execution.
-- `Template.msg-builder.ts`: In this file, abstract classes provide static methods to create message objects for querying or executing actions on the blockchain.
+- `Template.msg-builder.ts`: Provide static methods on abstract classes to create message objects for querying or executing actions on the blockchain.
 It essentially facilitates the building of structured messages for blockchain interactions.
-- `Template.types.ts`: The types file defines various data structures and types that represent the structure of messages and responses within the blockchain module, aiding in maintaining consistency across different operations in the module.
+- `Template.types.ts`: Defines various data structures and types that represent the structure of messages and responses within the blockchain module, aiding in maintaining consistency across different operations in the module.

 ## Tools used in the template